The United States overthrew Mexico and will close the year as a ‘Concacaf giant’

-The United States defeated Mexico three times in 2021 and stripped it of two titles for its showcases
+The United States defeated Mexico three times during 2021 and stripped it of two titles for its showcases

 The United States overthrew Mexico, in three games, which left the Tricolor without two titles in their showcases and with a blow to leave Gerardo Martino’s trial badly wounded.